 Through the case of the new ‘Discover’ mobile experience by Migros supermarkets, we will show you how to get the most value out of the tech for your retail business.

 Why Visual Shopping solutions?

-Visual shopping solutions range from Augmented Reality to Image Recognition to other AI-powered visual technologies.
+Visual shopping solutions range from Image Recognition to other AI-powered visual technologies.
 These identify images or objects and let us interact with them, whether it is by triggering virtual content, displaying intelligent recommendations or simply helping users complete a purchase.

 Brands and retailers are beginning to leverage on new consumer habits ‒ which come hand in hand with smartphones now being found in almost every shopper’s pocket ‒ and providing personalized and assisted sales through mobile technologies.

-A study carried out by Interactions Consumer Experience Marketing shed some light on what consumers think about AR:
+A study carried out by Interactions Consumer Experience Marketing shed some light on what consumers think these technologies:

 - 65% of the people surveyed said they want to use it to get more product information;